MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Assign-licenses-to-population.md

 #### Related topics

-You can use the Office 365 Web UI (recommended) or Office 365 PowerShell to assign Workplace Analytics licenses to users.
+You can use the Office 365 Web UI or Office 365 PowerShell to assign Workplace Analytics licenses to users.

 [Use the Web UI to assign licenses](https://support.office.com/en-us/article/assign-licenses-to-users-in-office-365-for-business-997596b5-4173-4627-b915-36abac6786dc?ui=en-US&rs=en-US&ad=US)